milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Other translations

 For translations of this statement into other languages, please visit https://docs.github.com/ and select a language from the drop-down menu under “English.”

-Did this doc help you?
-Privacy policy
-Help us make these docs great!

-All GitHub docs are open source.
-See something that's wrong or unclear?
-Submit a pull request.

-Make a contribution

-Or, learn how to contribute.

-Still need help?
-Ask the GitHub community
-Contact support
-Scroll to top